MolBIFFM/diana/README.md

   }
 }
 ```
-The modification-specific range of combined measurements categorizing proteins
+The modification-specific range of averaged measurements categorizing proteins
 by whether the range is exceeded or not.
 The adaptive default setting is
 `[-1.0, 1.0]` if `"conversion"` is not set, `[-1.0, 1.0]` if `"conversion"` is
 set to `"log10"`, `[25.0, 75.0]` if `"conversion"` is set to `"percentile"`,